 With so much information being available online, one might ask oneself whether any other reference books were necessary for setters or solvers.
 However, there is no doubt that the concentration and accuracy of the information in certain works makes them worthy of shelf space.
 Pride of place goes to Chambers Biographical Dictionary (9th edition, 2011) which provides more than 18,000 ‘potted’ biographies of exceptional quality.
 Certain crosswords, the Spectator barred puzzle in particular, use themes drawn from Brewer’s Dictionary of Phrase and Fable (the latest edition is the 19th but earlier versions serve equally well) – some of the entries in Brewer’s are very hard to verify online, so if planning to do a puzzle where “Brewer’s is recommended”, it’s a very good idea to have the book to hand.
 There is a version of Brewer’s available online, but when I suggested that earlier editions would serve, I wasn’t thinking of an edition as old as this one!
 The Oxford Dictionary of Quotations (7th edition, 2009) is probably the most comprehensive quotation dictionary, but although it looks nice on the shelf, the quotations are very much ‘mainstream’ (so not very entertaining to browse).
 It is of questionable value for crossword solvers, given that fewer and fewer quotations appear in puzzles, and those that do can invariably be accessed online; it is, though, potentially of use to setters of themed puzzles who are looking for a suitable quotation around which to base a puzzle, since it is the standard ‘quotation work’ for puzzles such as the Listener.
 Brewer’s Twentieth Century Phrase and Fable (1991) cannot be recommended – if you are interested in the ‘creative’ use of words, the Chambers Slang Dictionary (2008), while it won’t help much in solving crosswords, is a fascinating volume…although you may feel the need to expunge around 10% of the words in your existing vocabulary after reading it!
 Setters might consider the New Hart’s Rules (OUP, 2014) which tells you everything you might ever need to know about punctuation and capitalization, as well as a whole load of other stuff about preparing text for publication…the reality, though, is that part of the crossword editor’s function is to ensure that the text in crosswords matches the ‘house style’ for the publication in which it will appear, and that style may in fact conflict with Hart’s Rules (for instance the use of “eg” or “e.g”).

 Ximenes on the Art of the Crossword by Derrick Macnutt (aka Ximenes) was reprinted by Swallowtail books in 2001 after a long time out of print.
 The ideas which are set out here about what is fair and unfair in a crossword clue form the basis of modern ‘Ximenean’ rules, but beware – thinking has changed somewhat since this book was originally published, in the same year that England won the World Cup (ie a very long time ago).
 An updated ‘take’ on the principles originally set out by Macnutt can be found in A-Z of Crosswords (Collins, 2006) by Jonathan Crowther, who as Azed has been setting the barred puzzles in the Observer since he took over from Ximenes in 1972 and is widely seen as the current custodian of the Ximenean rules.
 The large part of the latter book is given over to profiles of setters and sample puzzles by them, and those simply seeking the latest thinking on Ximenean theory would probably be better served by the resources available on the web.
 The comments made by Azed in the result slips for his monthly competition puzzles, all of which are published on the andlit.org.uk website, provide a wealth of insight into many aspects of clue writing, and are very much recommended reading for setters and more advanced solvers.
-Note, though, that Azed’s thinking has changed somewhat over the years and you will see that some of the views which he expressed in the 1970s in particular have changed somewhat with the passing of the years.
+Note, though, that Azed’s thinking has changed somewhat over the years and you will see that some of the views which he expressed in the 1970s in particular have evolved to some degree with the passing of the years.

 And finally we must give a mention to perhaps the most entertaining of all reference works, Ambrose Bierce’s “Devils Dictionary” (the Enlarged Devil’s Dictionary, published by Penguin Classics, is recommended).
 It has no value whatsoever when solving puzzles which use more pedestrian references, but who could resist definitions such as: